mantidproject/mantid/docs/source/release/v5.1.0/sans.rst

 ###

  - :ref:`SANSILLParameterScan <algm-SANSILLParameterScan>` algorithm added, used to treat data from ILL's D16 on omega scan mode.
+ - SaveCanSAS1D and SaveNXCanSAS now include the batch file name in their metadata if one was used to produce the output.

 Bug Fixed
 #########